shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/GIT_BASICS.md

 git config --global init.defaultBranch main
 ```

 Second, tell git who you are.
 You'll need to set a name and email in your global git `config` file.
-This makes it easy to know who committed changes!
+This makes it easy to know who committed code!

 ![username and email](./images/git-username-email.png)